-Marcel Reurs has been practising Dutch and EU immigration law for over 23 years.
-His broad practice includes the full range of business immigration work for corporate clients across the globe.
-Annually listed in WWL, he is now ranked among the 10 most influential immigration attorneys in Europe.
+Marcel Reurs has been practising Dutch and EU immigration law for over 24 years.
+His practice includes the full range of business immigration work for corporate clients across the globe.
+Marcel is a partner with Everaert Advocaten, a law firm exclusively dedicated to immigration and nationality law.

 Marcel Reurs stands out for his “years of experience” in corporate immigration.
 He offers clients excellent handling of immigration issues in connection with mergers and acquisitions.